-The Community Engagement Coordinator is responsible for coordinating and developing The Idaho Foodbank’s community events, cause-marketing campaigns, and food and fund drive activities with guidance provided by the organization’s mission, vision, and strategic plan.
-The Community Engagement Coordinator predominately focuses on activities in Southwest Idaho through overseeing and growing third-party events, fundraising events and partnerships, and food and fund drives.
+The Community Engagement Coordinator is responsible for coordinating and developing The Idaho Foodbank’s community events, cause-marketing campaigns, and fund drive activities with guidance provided by the organization’s mission, vision, and strategic plan.
+The Community Engagement Coordinator predominately focuses on managing a portfolio of donors and activities in Southwest Idaho through overseeing and growing third-party events, fundraising events and partnerships, and assisting with food and fund drives.
 This position will also take the lead in cause-marketing and some partner campaigns statewide.

 Principle Duties and Responsibilities: